-Report teachers who do not met the standards for highly qualified (as listed above) for the position in which they are employed as not highly qualified.
+Report teachers who do not meet the qualifications for fully certified (as listed above) for the position in which they are employed as not fully certified.

 What if teachers serve both children with disabilities (IDEA) and students without disabilities under IDEA?